vlindeman/thesis-code/README.md

 # thesis-code
-This is the code used in my master's thesis work about a cloud based neural network model for image classification.
+This is the code used in my master's thesis work about cloud based neural network model for image classification (of traffic signs).
 ### android folder
 The Android Studio project for the app used to communicate with the Flask API.
 ### flask folder